 Corporation tax rates and bands are as follows:

-The main rate of corporation tax will be reduced to 27% for the financial year commencing 1 April 2011 (FY 2011).
-There will be further reductions (by 1% per annum) to take the rate down to 24% by 1 April 2014.
-The small profits rate will be reduced to 20% for FY 2011.
+The main rate of corporation tax will be reduced to 23% for the financial year commencing 1 April 2013 and to 22% for the financial year commencing 1 April 2014.

 From April 2012 there will be a reduction in the amount of expenditure on plant and machinery that qualifies for a 100% year one write-off (via the Annual Investment Allowance (AIA)), from £100,000 to just £25,000.

 In addition, from 1 April 2012 (for businesses within the charge to corporation tax) and from 6 April 2012 (for businesses within the charge to income tax), the rates of writing down allowances will be reduced from 20% to 18% (main rate pool) and from 10% to 8% (special rate pool).
 For businesses with years straddling 31 March/5 April, there will be a transitional AIA and writing down allowance.

 From April 2012 the availability of capital allowances to a purchaser of fixtures will be conditional on businesses following a new statutory mechanism for fixing a value for fixtures within two years of a sale.